coraliemuller/metanetmap/docs/inp_out_mapping.rst

     -- ""C9H16NO5"" has a partial match.
 We have a formula as identifier for this metabolite: "C9H16NO5"

     ++ Match step for "4167":
-    -- "4167" is present directly in "toys3" metabolic network with the ID "glc__D" via "CHEBI" .....
+    -- "4167" is present directly in "toys3" metabolic network with the ID "glc__D" via "ChEBI" .....

     --"NO" is present directly in metabolic network with the corresponding ID "NITRIC-OXIDE" via the match ID "nitric-oxide"